DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - ❄️**Session Layer (5)**
         - Responsible for establishing, maintaining, and terminating communication sessions between two computers
         - The session layer is used primarily to track application dialogue.
+        - It is responsible for establishing, maintaining, and terminating communications between applications, and managing these in simplex, half-duplex, and full-duplex modes
         - The session layer (Layer 5) establishes, coordinates, and terminates communication sessions between applications.
 Examples of session layer protocols are Remote Procedure Call (RPC) and Network File System (NFS).
         - Three communication session phases:
             - connection establishment